The Postgres Migration

 Vision and Browser Tools

-browser_screenshot now returns actual PNG images to the LLM when the model supports vision.
+browser_screenshot now returns actual images to the LLM when the model supports vision.
 The agent loop checks supports_vision from the model catalog and injects image content blocks alongside the tool result text.
 Non-vision models still get text-only metadata.
 Images are stripped from session history on the next turn to prevent context bloat from accumulating base64 data.

 Test Harness